lblakej/document-markup-mac-help/docs-mac-project-part-3/README.md

 <img src="advanced-layout.png" width="800">

-### 4. How to group an image and shape in the MS Word on the Mac:
+### 4. How to group an image and shape in MS Word on the Mac:

 I don't expect you to do this.
 It's ridiculous.
 Just make a logo out of shapes.
 But if you want to group your shapes with an image, I got this to work: